johnnolan/blog/_posts/2018-10-08-performance-errors-ga.markdown

 For tracking performance I am using the incredibly awesome [Perfume.js](http://zizzamia.github.io/perfume/).
 Check out their site for a breakdown on everything it can do.
-This includes polyfills for older browsers and gives us a great starting point to start measuring mertics.
+This includes polyfills for older browsers and gives us a great starting point to start measuring metrics.

 The setup is very straight forward and once you include their script you can start tracking with the code below.